Grant

 FEMA Hazard Mitigation Grant Program: Funding to Rebuild Stronger

-The FEMA Hazard Mitigation Grant Program (HMGP) provides funding to state, local, tribal, and territorial governments to rebuild in a way that reduces future disaster losses.
+FEMA Hazard Mitigation Grant Program (HMGP) funding is available after a presidentially declared disaster to help state, local, tribal, and territorial governments fund projects that reduce future disaster losses.

 JJ Ben-Joseph